Events

 Quizzes are often used to check recall and understanding, but they can also be used for assessing higher-order thinking skills: application, analysis, and evaluation.
 We will introduce some best practices and share practical examples and approaches to designing multiple choice questions that assess students’ ability to apply their knowledge to complicated problems, analyze cases, and evaluate options.
 Guest faculty facilitators will (more…)

-Upcoming Dates - "Course Design for Large Classes: Creating Multiple Choice Questions to Assess Higher Order Thinking"
+Upcoming Dates - "Course Design for Large Enrolment Classes: Creating Multiple Choice Questions to Assess Higher Order Thinking"

 -